May 4, 2017

 In order to qualify for Chapter 7 or Chapter 13 bankruptcy, you must show that you received credit counseling from an agency approved by the U.S. Trustee in Arizona within the six month period before you file for bankruptcy.
 You’ll also have to take a personal financial management class (also called debtor) before you get a bankruptcy discharge.
 (To learn more about this requirement, including the rare exceptions, see Credit Counseling & Debtor Education Requirements in Bankruptcy.)

-In Arizona, as in every other state, there are exemption laws that help determine what property you get to keep in Chapter 7 bankruptcy, and play a role in how much you repay unsecured creditors in Chapter 13 bankruptcy.
+In Arizona, as in every other state, there are exemption laws that help determine what property you get to keep in Chapter 7 bankruptcy and that play a role in how much you repay unsecured creditors in Chapter 13 bankruptcy.
 Some states allow debtors to use the federal bankruptcy exemptions.)
 Arizona, however, does not.
-(To learn more, see our Bankruptcy Exemptions area.)
+(To learn more, see our Bankruptcy Exemptions.)

 To learn about Arizona’s exemptions for your home and car, see The Homestead Exemption in Arizona and The Motor Vehicle Exemption in Arizona.
 To find other Arizona exemptions, see Arizona Bankruptcy Exemptions.